generalStepes/Tuya-TV02-ZG-Thermovalve/README.md

 # How to make Tuya Radiator Thermovalve TV02-ZG work with Tuyapi

 ## Problem:
-Eventhoguh Tuyapi project (https://codetheweb.github.io/tuyapi/) represents a robust solution on how to work with various device that use the Tuya ecosystem, each product is specific.
+Even thoguh Tuyapi project (https://codetheweb.github.io/tuyapi/) represents a robust solution on how to work with various device that use the Tuya ecosystem, each product is specific.

 The thermovalve TV02-ZG looks like this: